cdisselkoen/llvm-ir/README.md

 The documentation includes links to relevant parts of the LLVM documentation when appropriate.

+Note that some data structures differ slightly depending on your choice of LLVM version.
+The docs.rs documentation is generated with the `llvm-11` feature; for other LLVM versions, you can get appropriate documentation with `cargo doc --features=llvm-<x> --open` where `<x>` is the LLVM version you're using.

 ## Compatibility
 Starting with `llvm-ir` 0.7.0, LLVM versions are selected by a Cargo feature flag.
 This means that a single crate version can be used for any supported